visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 ## Overview

-A timeline manager that can provide `time` values to be used in animations are independent of wall time.
+A timeline manager that can provide `time` values to be used in animations that are independent of wall time.
 The timeline manager should support the following features:

 - play: provide a `time` value that elapses at the same rate as wall time
 - pause: `time` remains constant at the current value